 Applying the principles of diversity, equity, and inclusion when creating educational content ensures that all students have educational materials to which they can relate and through which they can develop empathy for others.
-Westchester Education can support publishers and ed-tech companies by performing Culturally Responsive Education reviews.
+Westchester Education can support publishers and ed tech companies by performing Culturally Responsive Education (CRE) reviews.
 These reviews can help education companies ensure that their content meets the standards of inclusion and equity.

 This work encompasses three important components:

 Our proven CRE rubric is the center of this work.
 This rubric draws from the best practices of educational, academic, and library anti-bias and culturally responsible programs.
 Our diverse and experienced review team uses this rubric to provide thorough feedback for any given program, highlighting its strengths, weaknesses, and omissions.
 Our reviewers use the rubric as a tool to document any issues with problematic language, coverage, viewpoints, and representation, providing suggestions to maximize inclusivity.

 We work to ensure that each review team represents a broad range of perspectives.
 Review teams include teachers, writers, editors, historians, and rhetoricians who offer intersectional and culturally diverse lenses to better align content with the life experiences of current students.
 In addition, review teams include experts who have worked with schools and educational content providers to create rich and impactful CRE programs.
 We customize each review team based on the material and content for the project.